Bucket Bunny List Of The Top 25 Africa Travel Adventures

-19) Meet the Rendille Tribe, Kenya – Visually vibrant Kargi is a remote settlement in eastern Kenya and home to the semi-nomadic Rendille people.
+19) Meet the Rendille Tribe, Kenya – Visually vibrant Kargi is a remote settlement in eastern Kenya and home to the semi-nomadic Rendille tribe.
 The women are covered in ornamental beads and colorful “shuka’s” (traditional robes), and their gatherings are a sea of color.

 20) Chimpanzee trekking in Tanzania’s Mahale Mountains – Another once in a lifetime travel adventure in Africa.
 Listen to the chimp calls echoing through the tree tops in a forest that runs from the peak of the Mahale Mountains to the shores of Lake Tanganyika in west Tanzania.
 Hidden beneath a high canopy is a thriving population of wild chimpanzees to observe and admire.

 21) Serengeti Safari, Tanzania – Africa’s famous Serengeti National Park is renowned for its incredible concentration of predators and the Great Serengeti Migration of two million wildebeest.
 A Serengeti Safari is undoubtedly one of the ultimate Africa travel adventures.
 Read more about this completed Top 100 Travel Adventure here.

 22) Climb Mount Nyiragongo Volcano in the Congo – An unforgettable Africa travel adventure!
 Only the truly brave (and slightly crazy) are willing to trek Congo’s volatile Mount Nyiragongo, one of the World’s most dangerous volcanoes.
 Fresh air, thick morning mists and a bubbling volcano await.